GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 > **Recommendation:** Use the built-in SQL query editor and database schema explorer interface in **AlloyDB Studio** to run these configuration steps and verify that your foreign tables are correctly mapped in the schema tree.

 1. **Configure FDW in AlloyDB:**
-    Connect to your `postgres` database in AlloyDB Studio.
+   Connect to your `disney` database in AlloyDB Studio.
 Create the `bigquery_fdw` extension, establish a foreign server named `bq_disney_server` utilizing the wrapper, and create a user mapping for the `postgres` user.
    *(Refer to the Solutions Reference for the required DDL statements).*
 2. **Map the BigQuery Tables as Foreign Tables:**
    Create foreign tables in AlloyDB mapped directly to your analytical tables in BigQuery:
     - **`bq_forecasted_waiting_times`**: Mapped to the BigQuery table `disney.forecasted_waiting_times` (columns: `attraction_id` int, `forecasted_timestamp` timestamp, `predicted_wait_time` numeric).
     - **`bq_graph_recommendations`**: Mapped to the BigQuery table `disney.graph_recommendations` (columns: `attraction_id` int, `recommended_next_attraction_id` int, `congestion_level` text).